saifookhan/moia-scala-engineer-saif-imran/src/README.md

      - Specific type interfaces are used for return types.

   2. ui
-     - compromises of a table view with Train name, terminal info, train direction, number of passengers.
+     - Compromises of a table view with Train name, terminal info, train direction, number of passengers.
-     - the UI updates every two seconds.
+     - The UI updates every two seconds.
      - A form is available for adding a request.
-     -
   3. ci/cd
      - Github actions are used for auto deployment of code on Heroku.
      - Automated tests are also run in Github Actions.